 Kids are great.
 They deserve to be fed, sheltered, and clothed, to have the opportunity to grow to be safe with the people that they trust.
 Unfortunately for over 107,000 kids in North Carolina, this isn't the case.
 At The Parenting PATH, we're here to help.

 The Parenting PATH provides a variety of programs to prevent and treat child abuse.
 Today 10 different services or support groups are used in the prevention and treatment of child abuse and over 1,100 families are served in 10 counties in northwest North Carolina.

 Although some programs have a fee for service, the majority of services are free to the community.
 Our main office location is in Winston-Salem serving Forsyth and surrounding counties.
-A satellite office in Dobson serves our families and clients in Surry County.
+We also have two satellite offices in Surry and Stokes Counties.